mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-property.md

 **When you’d use it:** When you're working with objects and you want to ensure that they contain a particular property, or that a property holds a specific value.
 Think about testing an album object.
 Maybe we want to make sure that it has an artist and an array of songs.
 That's a perfect time to break out `toHaveProperty`.

-Alright, let’s hit this with some code.
+Let’s hit this with some code.
 You know we love a good Green Day example over here, so let’s assume we’ve got an album object.

 ## Example